 Complicated Lift Completed By Ainscough Industrial

-Statue Relocation For Manchester Museum
+Statue Relocation for Manchester Museum

 To find out more about specialist relocation service contact the AIS team today.

-Ainscough Industrial Successfully Completes Large Press Relocation
+AIS Vanguard Successfully Completes Large Press Relocation

-The first phase of the project involved the match making, disconnection and dismantling of the press which took approximately two weeks.
+The first phase of the project involved match making, disconnection and dismantling of the press which took approximately two weeks.

-As the press sections were off loaded in the new area the OEM engineers carried out hydraulic upgrade works on each of the sections.
+As the press sections were off loaded in the new area, the OEM engineers carried out hydraulic upgrade works on each of the sections.

 For more information on this project, or to get a quote for your own machine lift and relocation, contact our team today.

-AIS Vanguard provided match-marking, dismantling, loading and transporting, offloading, positioning and fixing, followed by electrical and mechanical installation of a five-zone cell built by Kuka, Halesowen for the production of automobile components by Magna Automotive in Sunderland.
+AIS Vanguard provided match-marking, dismantling, loading and transporting, offloading, positioning and fixing, followed by electrical and mechanical installation of a five-zone cell built by Kuka, Halesowen, for the production of automobile components by Magna Automotive in Sunderland.

-With 15 to 20 staff working on site – from project managers and foreman to electricians, fitters, welders and rigging personnel – the team utilised equipment including forklift trucks and Valla cranes, working efficiently to complete the project to exacting standards and achieving the desired outcome in line with the client’s expectations.
+With 15 to 20 staff working on site – from project managers and foremen to electricians, fitters, welders and rigging personnel – the team utilised equipment including forklift trucks and Valla cranes, working efficiently to complete the project to exacting standards and achieving the desired outcome in line with the client’s expectations.

 Take a look at some of the great feedback we have received from some of our clients…